srivshnu/Python-Learning/README.md

 This repository includes my notes, exercises, and several improved explanations, tables, and examples to make the concepts clearer and more beginner-friendly.

-DAY-1 : Basic operations, variables, data types and syntaxes DAY-2 : Execution programs for default functions
+DAY-1 : Basic operations, variables, data types and syntaxes

+DAY-2 : Execution programs for built-in functions